cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 Optional: Starting the cloudmesh server
 ----------------------------------------------------------------------

-.. note:: If you are not needing the cloudmash server (e.g. you are
+.. warning:: If you are not needing the cloudmash server (e.g. you are
 	  part of the FG452 project) this part is not needed.
 You will only use the ipython notebook server